 When considering real estate in Santa Clarita Valley buyers should be aware of the potential for a Mello Roos Tax.
-Not all, but a good number of our Santa Clarita communities come with a special Mello Roos Tax, and cautious buyers should consider it as a part of the monthly budget.
+Not all, but a good number of our Santa Clarita communities come with a special Mello Roos Tax.
+Buyers must consider it as a part of the monthly budget as it will be included in your debt to income ratio by the lender.

 The Mello Roos Tax can be quite hefty and continues to surprise many prospective homebuyers.
 Although most of us refer to the Mello Roos as a tax, in reality it is a bond and only applies to specific communities.
 When buying a home it’s important to be aware of what the amount is and which areas are affected.

-Through the years of serving our local community we've answered many questions about the mysterious Mello Roos and we understand how frustrating it can be understanding the possible implications when buying or selling a home.
+Through the years of serving our local community we’ve answered many questions about the mysterious Mello Roos and we know how frustrating it can be understanding the possible implications when buying or selling a home.
 In order to help others learn more about this, I (Matt Gregory) interviewed title expert Derrick LeBlanc to help us clear up common Mello Roos Tax questions.

 Video Interview With Derrick About Mello Roos

-Have a look at the video below as Derrick shares an explanation and offers his insights about the topic of the Mello Roos as it relates to the local Santa Clarita vicinity.
+Have a look at the video below as Derrick shares an explanation and offers his insights about the topic of the Mello Roos as it relates to the Santa Clarita vicinity.
+Yes, the video is a bit old but it’s still accurate and valid!

 Buyers must be cautious because the amount of the Mello Roos varies and is not a part of your usual property tax bill.
 This special bond is, in addition to the approximate 1¼% tax we typically plan for when considering our new home budget.
 Also, the amount of the Mello Roos does NOT change if a property is sold to a new buyer at a higher price.